Ernest1338/randlib/README.md

 # randlib
-Generator random values from pointer addresses.
+Generate random values from pointer addresses.
 Written in Rust.